albertkun/21S-ASIAAM-191A/readme.md

 I strongly encourage you get help as often as possible.
 Steps for troubleshooting technical problems can often be solved by a quick online search or reviewing lab materials for a misstep.
-The class community discussion on Slack is another resource for help.
+The class community discussion "Help Desk" category on [GitHub](https://github.com/albertkun/21S-191A/discussions/categories/help-desk) is another resource for help.
+If all else fails, do not hesitate to reach out to me.

 ## Assignments and Evaluation: